 Spanning all 14 blocks of Pittsburgh's Cultural District, the First Night celebration has a little something for everyone.
 Expect live music, dance, magic, theater and visual arts shows, comedy, kids' activities, a parade, and more — all for $10 and free for kids 5 and under.
 The city will host two fireworks displays: one at 6 p.m. and one at midnight.

 QUEBEC CITY, CANADA

 If the budget doesn't allow for a New Year's celebration in Paris, charming Quebec City might be the next best thing.
 This French-Canadian city's famed Grande Allée will be the heart of the celebration, featuring a Ferris wheel, music, heated restaurant terraces and bars, and even an urban zip line.

 A popular warm-weather holiday escape, the Bahamas also has a New Year's party scene unlike anywhere else.
 Troupes of dancers take to the streets in Nassau until the wee hours on New Year's Day for Junkanoo, a street-carnival explosion of costumes, music, and movement.
 Expect to see plenty of fireworks, too.
 Staying at a big resort?
 Some, like Atlantis, put on their own fireworks shows.

 Mexico City's massive central square, the Zócalo, is party central on New Year's Eve and the site of a massive fireworks celebration at midnight.
 Expect all sorts of music, dancing, food, and drink.
-And put some thought into your undergarments.
-Per local tradition, red underwear on New Year's Eve means good luck with love in the new year, and yellow underwear means good luck with money.
+And put some thought into your undergarments: Per local tradition, red underwear on New Year's Eve brings good luck with love in the new year, and yellow underwear brings good luck with money.